Romantic Warrior: Critical reception

 In a retrospective review for AllMusic, William Ruhlmann praised Romantic Warrior as "the sound of a mature band at the top of its game, which may help explain why it was Return to Forever's most popular album, eventually certified as a gold record, and the last by this assemblage."
 In another retrospective review for Sputnikmusic, Brendan Schroer argued that the "true magic of the collective’s work was in how these musicians could work off each other and make something both emotionally resonant and musically abstruse" and opined that "Romantic Warrior plays out as a wonderful - if slightly flawed - melding of incredible technical feats and inner-band chemistry".

 John W. Patterson of All About Jazz praised the album saying "Amazingly, this release was 100% cohesive, like movements of varying force in one stream of thought.
 Nothing was lacking, nothing was excess, Romantic Warrior remains to this day, a diamond, exuding flawless beauty.
 Yes, it grew out of the jazz rock fusion genre but it's fine art that outlives its hey day, an example of just how incredibly wonderful fusion can be."
+Romantic Warrior was also certified Gold in the US by the RIAA on May 24, 1990.